Punjabi cuisine

-Karrhi is a spicy, yellow gravy with cakes made of chickpea flour (besan), containing lemon juice, red pepper and turmeric.
-It is commonly served with rice or naan.
+History

+The local cuisine of Punjab is heavily influenced by the agriculture and farming lifestyle prevalent from the times of the ancient Indus Valley civilization.
+Dishes similar to tandoori chicken may have existed during the Harappan civilization during the Bronze Age of India.
+According to the archeologist Professor Vasant Shinde, the earliest evidence for a dish similar to tandoori chicken can be found in the Harappan civilization and dates back to 3000 BC.
+His team has found ancient ovens at Harappan sites which are similar to the tandoors that are used in the state of Punjab.
+Physical remains of chicken bones with char marks have also been unearthed.
+Harappan houses had keyhole ovens with central pillars which were used for roasting meats and baking breads.
+Sushruta Samhita records meat being cooked in an oven (kandu) after marinating it in spices like black mustard (rai) powder and fragrant spices.
+According to Ahmed (2014), Harappan oven structures may have operated in a similar manner to the modern tandoors of the Punjab.

 Basmati rice is the indigenous variety of Punjab, and various meat- and vegetable-based rice dishes have been developed using it.

 Style of cooking

 There are many styles of cooking in Punjab.
 In the villages many people still employ the traditional methods and equipment for cooking purposes.
 This includes wood-fired and masonry ovens.
 Modern methods include cooking on gas cookers.
 Tandoori style of cooking involves use of the tandoor.
 In India, tandoori cooking is traditionally associated with Punjab as Punjabis embraced the tandoor on a regional level.
 This style of cooking became popular throughout India after the 1947 partition when Punjabis resettled in places such as Delhi.
 According to Planalp (1971), "the Panjab-style underground oven known as tandur is becoming increasingly popular in New Delhi" pointing to the Punjabi style of the tandoor.
-In rural Punjab, it is common to have communal tandoors, which are also called Kath tadoors in Punjabi.
+In rural Punjab, it is common to have communal tandoors, which are also called Kath tandoors in Punjabi.